Camping in Alberta | Find Campgrounds in the County of St. Paul

 The County of St. Paul strives to provide the opportunity to every camper to enjoy our campgrounds.

 The following campgrounds are managed and maintained by the County.

-Blue-green algae (cyanobacteria) bloom advisory issued by Alberta Health Services for
+Blue-green algae (cyanobacteria) bloom advisories are issued by Alberta Health Services.

 For more information on safety precautions see Alberta Health Services